Commonhold explained: What it is and what it means for leaseholders (2025 update)

 How are commonhold disputes resolved?

-Here’s the step by step process of resolving commonhold disputes.
+Here’s the step-by-step process of resolving commonhold disputes under the proposed new system.

 • If a dispute arises between you and another unit owner or the commonhold association, you must follow the dispute resolution procedure for commonhold (set out in the CCS) before taking legal action.